seeddisperser/standard-toolkit/packages/design-system/README.md

 From an engineering perspective, we also want to future-proof our investment by switching to an approach more natively compatible with React Server Components.
 This is the future of React and getting out ahead of that transition is valuable before it becomes a significant pain point inhibiting rapid feature development.

-Developed by the Core team, C2DS is a shared platform that all engineers can -- and are encouraged -- to contribute to.
-Eventually, this system will be published as open source to invite collaboration across our partners and the engineering community in general.
+Developed by the Core team at Accelint, C2DS is a shared platform that all engineers can -- and are encouraged -- to contribute to.
+This system is published as open source to invite collaboration across our partners and the engineering community in general.

 ### Performance